-The Free Energy and Advanced Sampling Simulation Toolkit (FEASST) is a free, open-source, modular program to conduct molecular and particle-based simulations with flat-histogram Monte Carlo methods.
+The Free Energy and Advanced Sampling Simulation Toolkit (FEASST) is a free, open-source, public domain software to conduct molecular and particle-based simulations with Monte Carlo methods.

 Website DOI: https://doi.org/10.18434/M3S095

 Code repository: https://github.com/usnistgov/feasst

 Discussion list: https://groups.google.com/a/list.nist.gov/d/forum/feasst

 The features available in the Text Interface are summarized as follows: